skienzmatishun/rippreport/content/p/wrongful-conviction/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Baldwin County prosecutors locked an innocent man in prison for two decades based entirely on a fabricated deal with a single desperate witness.
+Trial transcripts and suppressed autopsy files show top county officials deliberately hid exculpatory evidence to secure a high-profile conviction.
+When powerful men build careers on stolen freedom, justice demands a reckoning.
 ---
 The Sheriff’s office of Baldwin County has a long history of leaking misleading information about cases or not releasing ANY information.
 The Steve Nodine case, Jonathan Victor and wrongfully convicted Murray Bubba Lawrence are prime examples.